robertoallende/micromanaged-driven-development/dev_log/02_content_replacement.md

 ## AI Interactions

-"Update this content to position MDD as flexible guidelines and improve user onboarding experience"
+"Update this content to position MMDD as flexible guidelines and improve user onboarding experience"

 ## Status: Complete